John H. Foster (politician)

 John Hopkins Foster (January 31, 1862 – September 5, 1917) was an American lawyer and politician who served two terms as a U.S. Representative from Indiana from 1905 to 1909.

 Early life and career

-Born in Evansville, Indiana, Foster attended the common schools of his native city and was graduated from Indiana University at Bloomington in 1882 and from the law department of Columbian University (now George Washington University), Washington, D.C., in 1884.
+Born in Evansville, Indiana, Foster attended the common schools of his native city and was graduated from Indiana University Bloomington in 1882 and from the law department of Columbian University (now George Washington University), Washington, D.C., in 1884.

 He was admitted to the bar in 1885 and commenced the practice of his profession in Evansville, Indiana.

 Political career

 He served as member of the Indiana State House of Representatives in 1893.

 He served as judge of the superior court of Vanderburg County 1896–1905.

 Congress

 Foster was elected as a Republican to the Fifty-ninth Congress to fill the vacancy caused by the resignation of James A. Hemenway.

 He was reelected to the Sixtieth Congress and served from May 16, 1905, to March 3, 1909.

 He was an unsuccessful candidate for reelection in 1908 to the Sixty-first Congress.